AshwinGino/firecracker/docs/snapshotting/snapshot-support.md

 The snapshot functionality is still in developer preview due to the following:

 - Poor entropy and replayable randomness when resuming multiple microvms from the same snapshot.
-We do not recommend to use snapshotting in production if there is no mechanism to guarantee proper secrecy and uniqueness between guests.
+We do not recommend to use crate::snapshotting in production if there is no mechanism to guarantee proper secrecy and uniqueness between guests.
   Please see [Snapshot security and uniqueness](#snapshot-security-and-uniqueness).